Episode 144. Crazy News Stories from 'The Times' Publication

 They killed canaries.

-They dumped goldfish on the floor.
+They dumped goldfish on the floor, which just upset them.

 They indiscriminately bit turtles and policemen.

-It was only after two a two-hour battle by the fire department that they could be quieted at all.
+It was only after a two-hour battle by the fire department that they could be quieted at all.

 And then almost everything was smashed.